-The Yiddish Farm exists thanks to the generous support afforded to us by donors like you and the following foundations:
+The Yiddish Farm exists thanks to the generous support afforded to us by donors like you and the continued support of the following foundations:

 The Atran Foundation

 The Opaline Fund of the Jewish Community Federation and Endowment Fund